AElfProject/AElf/docs/resources/smart-contract-apis/Treasury.md

 ### GetCurrentTreasuryBalance

-Get total balance of the native token on the Treasury virtual address.
+Get the Treasury's total balance of the native token from the Treasury.

 ```Protobuf
 rpc GetCurrentTreasuryBalance (google.protobuf.Empty)returns(aelf.SInt64Value){}